 Rim.
 SFO has four terminals - three of those are for domestic flights and the other is for international flights.

 What Terminal Do I Need?

 Terminal 1 could be considered the main terminal.
 You'll find most domestic flights run through Terminal 1 including Air Tran Airways, Alaska, Delta, Frontier, Southwest and US Airways.
 Terminal 2 provides air service from American Airlines and the customer-service loved Virgin America from Sir Richard Branson.
-Terminal 3 is where Continental and United fly out of.
+Terminal 3 is where United flies out of.
 The International Terminal is for all

 international arrivals / departures together with U.S.A. service from Jet Blue and Sun Country.